 Top metric: click-through rate, conversion rate and return on investment (ROI).

-For lot of us, the holy grail is generating leads and revenue from our video activities.
+For a lot of us, the holy grail is generating leads and revenue from our video activities.
 To ensure you can accurately the return your videos are driving, make sure you take into account the costs of creating the video including software, time spent and salaries of those involved.
 This is the best way to determine whether your video had a net positive impact on your organization and marketing activities.

 Let’s look at the other metrics you could choose from…